 BIRTH CERTIFICATE: Please mail/email a copy of your child’s birth certificate to Arielle Endelman, Director of Enrollment Management, Hillel Day School, 32200 Middlebelt Road, Farmington Hills, MI 48334 or to email@example.com.

 RELEASE FORM: For all students, a release form must be completed by the parents and submitted to the child’s current school where it should be kept on file.
 This form allows for transcripts (including, but not limited to, copies of report cards, attendance records, and standardized test results) to be forwarded to Hillel.
 Official transcripts will be sent to us directly from the school.
 These documents must be returned to Hillel no later than January 31.

 CONVERSION DOCUMENTS: If applicable, copies of conversion and Mikveh documents must be mailed or emailed to the Admission Office.

 Once an application is submitted your child will be scheduled for an interview and assessment.

 Applicants entering 2nd-8th Grade must take the WIAT test at Hillel and undergo a Hebrew assessment.
 These tests are taken individually and are scheduled at a mutually convenient time.
-Additionally, all 2nd-8th Grade applicants must meet with the Director of Advancement, Principal, and Dean of Student Learning, as well as “shadow” a current Hillel student while school is in session.
+Additionally, all 2nd-8th Grade applicants must meet with the Admission Coordinator, Principal, and Director of Student Services, as well as “shadow” a current Hillel student while school is in session.